kang-cao-corgi/coj/notes.md

 6. Joshua: JX the commander in chief

-7. Judges: JX the savior
+7. Judges: JX the Savior

 8. Ruth : JX the relative of the kingdom of heaven

 9. Samuel, King, Chronicles: JX the restorer of the kingdom

-10. Job: JX the redeemer
+10. Job: JX the Redeemer

-11. Psalms: JX my lord
+11. Psalms: JX my Lord

-12. Provers:: JX the model of life
+12. Proverbs:: JX the model of life

 13. Ecclesiastes: JX the goal of life

 14. Song of songs: JX my satisfaction

-15. The prophetic books: JX who will com as the Prince of Peace
+15. The prophetic books: JX who will come as the Prince of Peace

 16. Matthew: JX the King